 You have a team available to you both in your Family Doctor’s office and at the Chronic Pain Management Program.
 At the program, you may meet with a Registered Nurse, a Registered Kinesiologist, and an Occupational Therapist.
 The team works together to see you for individual appointments to help figure out which resources and type of assistance will be most helpful for your individual care.
 They talk about things like how physical activity can help manage your chronic pain and your activities of daily life.
 We want to help you find ways to do the things you want and need to do, like caring for yourself, being productive at home, school, work or in the community, and taking part in leisure activities.

-GROUP WORKSHOPS *ONLINE workshops ONLY at this time:
+GROUP WORKSHOPS *IN-PERSON workshops ONLY at this time:

 Group education will allow you to better understand the role of your mood, physical activity, and outlook play in chronic pain management.
 These workshops are also a chance to learn from and share with others that are experiencing the same struggles you are.

 There are five workshops that you will need to attend in sequence.
 Here’s the breakdown:

 2) Pain 101 (2 hours)

 3) Pain 102 (2 hours)